cysouw/diathesis/text/c01_introduction.md

 ### *Präverb Dativ* {#sec:summary-praverb-dativ}

-The ~~Präverb Dativ~~ is similar to the previous *Präverb Akkkusativ* in that the addition of the preverb also induces a new role, in this diathesis marked with a dative case.
+The ~~Präverb Dativ~~ is similar to the previous *Präverb Akkusativ* in that the addition of the preverb also induces a new role, in this diathesis marked with a dative case.
 This diathesis is attested both with intransitive verbs like *gehen* 'to walk' and preverbal *entgehen* 'to evade' [@next a], full discussion in [@sec:preverb-dative-addition], and with transitive verbs like *lesen* 'to read' and the preverbal *vorlesen* 'to read out' [@next b], full discussion in [@sec:preverb-dative-addition-accusative].

 ::: ex
 a.
 Ich gehe (nach Hause). \